Columbia Law School Programs

 • Register with LSAC.org

-• Prepare resume/CV
+• Prepare resume

 Please see the LEAD Program website for additional information regarding the application timeline, process, and requirements, as well as frequently asked questions.